mithuiu21/mithuiu21/README.md

 ## I'm a Student, Developer, Researcher!!
 - ✍ You can find my projects here [portfolio]
-- 🔭 I’m currently working as a python trainer at Pytech Digital [PTD]
+- 🔭 I’m currently working at Pytech Digital [PTD]
 - 🌱 I’m currently learning ML & AI.
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about ...
 Anything